-What I admire most about my Rachael’s style of cooking is her creative ability to use whatever ingredients are occupying her refrigerator and turn them into a magnificent meal in minutes.
-Rachael’s cooking is uncomplicated, incorporates basic ingredients, and results in savory, mouthwatering meals.
-My favorite part: no additives or preservatives and absolutely no MSG!
+Rachel was born in Szechuan China before moving to the United States many years ago to start a business and a family.
+Rachel has a gift of creating quick and easy meals that rival the best Chinese restaurants this side of Szechuan.
+What I admire most about my Rachel’s style of cooking is her creative ability to use whatever ingredients are occupying her refrigerator and turn them into a magnificent meal in minutes.
+Rachel’s cooking is uncomplicated, incorporates basic ingredients, and results in savory, mouthwatering meals without the preservatives and absolutely no MSG!

 Share this Post

 |Prep Time||10 minutes|